ychalier/l2t/README.md

 Therefore, if you encounter a bug, you can report the stack trace you got from the terminal.

 ## usage

+### Web interface

+The interface consists of a small website.
+The sitemap is the following:

+	/		            landing page, with the search bar /wait	            waiting page, when the library's loading /library		    a display of all the database /search/(query)	    playlist page
+	    /search/(query)?rand    playlist page with the songs shuffled

+The interface is pretty intuitive I think, you should not be too lost.

+### Exiting

+Web pages send pulses to the server to keep it alive everything 2 seconds.
+If the server does not receive any request for 10 seconds, it automatically closes.
+If anything happens, try to start the program with command lines.
+You might see an error like:

+	Exception in thread "main" java.net.BindException: Address already in use (Bind failed)

+It means the previous program did no close correctly and still runs in the background.
+So you'll have to kill the process manually.

 ### External files